Tiffany D. Jackson: Selected works

 Jackson's third novel, Let Me Hear a Rhyme, set in 1998, is about three teens from Brooklyn who turn their late friend into a rap star and was published by Katherine Tegen Books in 2019.
 It debuted to favorable reviews from critics, receiving starred reviews from Kirkus Reviews, Booklist, and Publishers Weekly.

 Her fourth novel, Grown, about a teenage singer getting her big break in the music industry and being targeted by a predatory rock star, was published in September 2020, by Katherine Tegen Books.
 Jackson says while the allegations against R. Kelly inspired the novel, Grown also tackles the history of abuse of power and participating in rape culture pervasive in the entertainment industry, and how the systems in place specifically fail young Black women.
 The novel debuted as #4 on the Young Adult Hardcover New York Times bestseller list.
 It was also a nominee for the Goodreads Choice Award in Young Adult fiction in 2020.

-Jackson's sixth novel and her horror debut, White Smoke, about a teen moving into a haunted house, was published by Katherine Tegen books in September 2021.
+Jackson's sixth novel and her horror debut, White Smoke (2021), about a teen moving into a haunted house, was published by Katherine Tegen Books in September 2021.
 She says the story was inspired by a trip to Detroit and a haunted house case in Japan she read about.
 The novel debuted on the Young Adult Hardcover New York Times bestseller list, at #6.

 In February 2020, it was announced that Jackson's debut picture book Santa in the City, about a girl determined to prove that Santa is real, sold in a five-house auction.
-It is scheduled to be published by Dial in Fall 2021 and will be illustrated by Reggie Brown.
+It was published by Dial in November 2021 with illustrations by Reggie Brown.

+Jackson's second picture book, Trick-or-Treating in the City, was published by Dial in August 2024 with illustrations by Sawyer Cloud.